sigmod/sqlpp/document.md

 In addition to queries, SQL++ supports a variety of statements for data definition and manipulation purposes as well as controlling the context to be used in evaluating SQL++ expressions.
 AsterixDB supports record-level ACID transactions that begin and terminate implicitly for each record inserted, deleted, or searched while a given SQL++ statement is being executed.

+> TW: AsterixDB?

 This section details the statements supported in the SQL++ language.

 ## <a id="Declarations">Declarations

-    DatbaseDeclaration ::= "USE" Identifier
+    DatabaseDeclaration ::= "USE" Identifier

-The world of data in an AsterixDB cluster is organized into data namespaces called database.
+The world of data in an AsterixDB cluster is organized into data namespaces called databases.
 To set the default database for a series of statements, the use statement is provided.

 As an example, the following statement sets the default database to be "TinySocial".